microsoft/vscode-docs/docs/getstarted/settings.md

 ### Workspace settings.json location

-Similar to User Settings, Workspace Settings are also stored in a `settings.json` file, which you can edit directly via the **Preferences: Open Workspace Settings (JSON)** command.
+Similar to User Settings, Workspace Settings are also stored in a `settings.json` file, which you can edit directly via the **Preferences: Open Workspace Settings (JSON)** command in the Command Palette (`kb(workbench.action.showCommands)`).

 The workspace settings file is located under the `.vscode` folder in your root folder.